IDAES/idaes-ui/docs/developer/install.md

     1. From the root of the cloned repo run:
     `pip install -e .`
     `pip install -r requirements-dev.txt`
-1. Install NodeJS dependency (Optional)
+1. Install Node.js dependency (Optional)
     1. For install testing dependency from the root of the cloned repo run:
     `npm install`
     2. For install React dependency Navigate to IDAES-UI folder and run: